Resources of the advantage in quantum illumination: Discord and entanglement: Quantum Illumination

 \section{Quantum Illumination}

 The idea of quantum illumination was proposed by S. Lloyd in his seminal paper \cite{lloyd2008enhanced}.
 In this section, we use a simple example to explain the main point of the above idea.
-In particular, while quantum illumination uses two entangled photons for target detection, we use a simple two-qubit state for describing state of photons.
-Initial state is an entangled Bell state in the following form:
+In particular, while quantum illumination uses two entangled photons as the probe, we use a simple two-qubit state for describing state of photons.
+Initial state of the probe is an entangled Bell state in the following form:

 where $|0\rangle$ and $|1\rangle$ refer to eigenvectors of Pauli operator $\sigma_z$.
 One of the photons which is called signal is sent towards the target and another one which is called idler remains for the final measurement.
-If there is no environmental noise which perturbs the initial state, evolution of the state would be described by a depolarizing channel applied on the state and the final state of the signal and idler photons will be in the following form:
+We consider a completely mixed state for the environment and therefore, the evolution of the state would be described by a depolarizing channel applied on the state and the final state of the signal and idler photons will be in the following form:

 where $\mathds{1}$ refers to Identity operator and $\eta$ refers to reflectivity factor which is a parameter that describes how much of the wave is reflected by the target.
 If the target is present, then we would have $\rho^{(0)}_{AB}$ as the total state after reflection.
 If the target is absent, it means that the signal is lost and we just receive a noise qubit $\rho_E = \mathds{1}_E/2$ in the detector and the total state would be $\rho^{(1)}_{AB}= \rho_B \otimes \rho_E$.
 Here $\rho_B =\mathds{1}_B /2$ represents the idler qubit.